mgbelisle/flyfishing/README.md

 In order to run the app, do

 ```
+$ go get github.com/mgbelisle/flyfishing/flyfishing
+$ cd $GOPATH
-$ go run flyfishing/main.go > /tmp/lake.svg
+$ ./bin/flyfishing > ~/Desktop/cast_results.svg
 ```

-and then open lake.svg in a browser to see the results.
+and then open cast_results.svg in a browser to see the results.